 - 4. Install gfortran either by installing it from here or by using Homebrew (see Installing with Homebrew) - 5.
-Install the Fortran package manager from conda (see Fortran package manager from conda) or homebrew (see Installing with Homebrew) - 6.
-Download and install atom.
+Install the Fortran package manager from conda (see Fortran package manager from conda) or homebrew (see Installing with Homebrew)

 Important: The default shell on MacOS is not bash, but a zsh, but they should be mostly compatible.
 In case you want to follow the course with a bash start a new bash instance after opening your terminal with exec bash